dbroeglin/jmmix/README.md

 to load and execute very simple programs.
 I will continue working on it as time allows.
 The memory sub-system seems complete, the processor is a work in progress.

+Although this is not exactly a Java port of Knuth's MMIX simulator, I liberally read his C code and based this work on it.
+Any good idea in this code is to be attributed to the original implementation, whereas all bugs and mistakes are solely mine.

 ## References

 * MMIX documentation: http://mmix.cs.hm.edu/doc/index.html